“He provides practical and strategic advice that reflects commercial realities. [He] is extraordinarily talented.” (2022)

 - Counsel for two "affiliates" of Sprint in high-stakes trials challenging Sprint's conduct following the Sprint-Nextel merger.
 The clients obtained favorable judgments in two separate trials in Delaware and Illinois.
 In Illinois, the client secured an injunction requiring that Sprint cease operating its Nextel business in the client's territory.
 In Delaware, the client secured an injunction prohibiting Sprint from using Sprint trademarks to promote Nextel products in the client's territory.

-- Counsel for a Fortune 50 financial institution in a RICO/fraud action; obtained summary judgment arguing successfully against direct fraud and respondeat superior liability.
+- Counsel for a Fortune 50 financial institution in a RICO and fraud action; obtained summary judgment arguing successfully against direct fraud and respondeat superior liability.

 - Counsel for a public energy company in a federal RCRA environmental action; obtained dismissal on 12(b)(6) grounds based on RCRA issues of first impression in the Seventh Circuit.